 Allergies are often the underlying cause of recurring skin and/or ear infections.
 Bacterial and yeast infections, though secondary to the allergy, can cause an increase in your pet’s itching.
 Long-term treatment with antibiotics and anti-yeast medications is commonly required, along with medicated bathing programs.

-Can Allergies be Cured?
+Can Dog & Cat Allergies Be Cured?

-Can I have the Itching Treated without the Expense of Diagnostic Testing?
+Can I Have the Itching Treated without the Expense of Diagnostic Testing?